MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 ::: moniker-end

 Many of our services are either free for small teams or available through a subscription model or per-use model.
-You can exercise a hybrid approach where you use on-premises TFS to manage your code and work, and you purchase cloud build or testing services on an as-needed basis.
+You can exercise a hybrid approach where you use an on-premises deployment to manage your code and work, and you purchase cloud build or testing services on an as-needed basis.

 For information about client tools, see [Tools](tools.md).